Andrettin/Wyrmsun/readme.txt

 * Maps
 - The Italy and Southern Baltic maps now support 8 players.
+- Removed the Scandinavia map, since its area is largely represented in the Southern Baltic map already.

 * Miscellaneous
 - Improved how the luxury resource automatic sale system works.